phrp720/aw-sync-suite/README.md

 ## TODO

-- [x] Create an activitywatch client to interact with ActivityWatch rest API
+- [x] Create an ActivityWatch client to interact with ActivityWatch rest API
 - [x] Modify the already implemented prometheus client
 - [x] Create a sync agent to push data from ActivityWatch to Prometheus
-- [x] Create a command-line interface to run the agent
+- [x] Create a command-line interface to run the agent(Makefile,flags,environment variables)
-- [x] Create checkpoints with checkpoint.json file
+- [x] Create a checkpoint mechanism for optimization purposes
 - [x] Create internet connection check and retry mechanism
-- [ ] Research and create an aggregator to aggregate the data
+- [x] Make the agent run as a service for Linux
+- [x] Create a cron manager to run the agent at specific intervals
+- [x] Create a configuration manager to handle the configuration settings(.yaml file + environment variables + flags)
 - [ ] Create better error handler
+- [ ] Make the agent run as a service for Windows(PENDING)
+- [ ] Create an aggregator to aggregate the data
 - [ ] Create a Grafana dashboard to visualize the data
-- [ ] Make the agent run as a service for Linux and Windows(maybe and for macOS)
-- [ ] Create a docker-compose file to run the whole system.
+- [ ] Create a Dockerfile that creates an image of the aw-sync-agent.
-- [ ] Create a README.md file with instructions on how to run the system
+- [ ] Create a Documentation for the aw-sync-agent
+- [ ] Publish the aw-sync-agent version 0.1.0